Frequently Asked Questions

 Q: What does "mint" mean in blockchain terminology?

-Minting creates new tokens or NFTs on the blockchain.
-This could be an artist minting a digital artwork as an NFT on OpenSea, a user minting stablecoins like DAI by depositing collateral into MakerDAO, or a protocol distributing governance tokens to liquidity providers.
-Minting transactions are particularly visible during NFT launches (where thousands of users might mint simultaneously), protocol reward distributions, or new token generation events.
-Unlike transfers (moving existing tokens), mints actually increase the total supply of a token according to its smart contract rules.
+Creating new tokens or NFTs.
+An artist minting artwork on OpenSea, a user minting DAI by depositing collateral into MakerDAO, a protocol distributing governance tokens.
+Unlike transfers (moving existing tokens), mints increase total supply according to smart contract rules.
+Especially visible during NFT launches when thousands mint simultaneously.

 Q: What are "other" transactions that don't fit standard categories?